ESG Questionnaire Response - Ninety One

 23. What are your engagement goals?
 Are these goals outcome/action-based (e.g. decreases in emissions or increases in number of women on the board) or means-based (reporting on emissions or number of women on the board)?

 Active ownership is a vital component of Ninety One鈥檚 investment management process.
+Our investment teams use their influence as active stewards of our clients鈥 capital to engage with companies and other entities on sustainability issues including direct and systemic risks.
 Exercising ownership rights, including engagement and proxy voting, is a means through which we can enhance the value of client assets and deliver on the expectations of our clients.
 Our Stewardship policy and proxy voting guidelines document explains our voting and engagement approach.

 Ninety One sees engagement as the preferred means to address material risks and issues that can affect the value of the investments we make on behalf of our clients.
 Engagements are communications with a clear purpose that seek an identifiable outcome.
 To identify a need for engagement, Ninety One will assess the materiality of the issue, the potential impact of engagement, both positive and negative, and its ability to exert influence.